dieterich-lab/ImmunOMICS/README.md

 Reproducibility: Docker
 -----------------------

 An alternative option is to use a Docker image.
-One can easily generate a Docker image of all of the software used in this repository by using the Dockerfile.
+One can easily generate a Docker image of all of the software used in this repository using the Dockerfile.

 ```bash
 # build the Docker image using the Dockerfile